benzitohhh/ch4-flag/README.md

 ### Building

 ```
-make clean; make; ./hello-gl
+make clean; make; ./flag
 ```

 ### Running

-Vertex shaders can be specified as an argument on the command line:
 ```
-make; ./hello-gl naive-perspective-rotation.v.glsl
+make; ./flag
 ```

+Click mouse and drag to change camera position, press "r" to reload the shaders.

 i.e. `Makefile` is a symlink to `Makefile.MacOSX`